camunda/camunda-bpm-examples/cockpit/cockpit-angular-open-usertasks/README.md

-Angular 12 "Open Usertasks" Cockpit Tab
+Angular "Open Usertasks" Cockpit Tab
 =======================================

-This example shows how to develop a Cockpit plugin in Angular 12.
+This example shows how to develop a Cockpit plugin in Angular.
 Click on an activity in the BPMN diagram to apply a filter to the table.

 Built and tested against Camunda Platform version `7.17.0`.